MASONRY'S MYSTERY:THE ORIGIN OF RITUAL

 The initiate was instructed to take his oath while his hand was "under the holy

 booke" or "upon the booke."
-It was his duty to "keep the counsel of his fellows
+It was his duty to "keep the counsel of

-truly", "not to commit adultery with a fellow's wife, daughter or servant","not
+truly", "not to commit adultery with a fellow's wife, daughter or

 to supplant a master or fellow in any of their work."
 He was not to take an ap-